Philips circle pattern: PM5544

 Plot of the PM5544's circle EPROM.
 Does not appear as a semicircle on a computer screen due to the clock rate of the circle generator.

 The design of the original PM5544 is fairly complicated, with an array of analogue signal generators generating each component of the pattern continuously.
 Digital circuitry is used to sequence the outputs from each module into the final pattern.
 The circle is internally generated as a square and cropped according to coordinates defined in a 264x252 grid defining half of the circle.

-The original used magnetic core to store data for the circle, essentially a very small core rope memory.
+The original used a very small core rope memory to store data for the circle.
 Suitable ROM chips were not available at the time.
 Four-fold symmetry was used to minimise the memory requirements.
 Later versions replaced the core with ROM.

 The original PM5544 was not capable of generating a composite video signal by itself.
 At the time it was introduced three additional pieces of equipment were required: